-- Line items: Explain the need for each budget line and the method(s) used to compute the projected costs. - Digitization costs: Explain how you have arrived at your cost estimates for in-house digitization and metadata creation, including a description and justification for the calculation(s) used.
-Your explanation must include per-item digitization and metadata creation cost estimates for each type of material to be digitized through the grant. - Vendors: If the digitization work is being outsourced, include the vendors being considered and describe and justify the associated costs.
+- Line items: Explain the need for each budget line and the method(s) used to compute the projected costs. - In-house digitization costs: Explain how you have arrived at your cost estimates for in-house digitization and metadata creation, including a description and justification for the calculation(s) used.
+Your explanation must include details about how salary and benefit amounts have been calculated as well as per-item digitization and metadata creation cost estimates for each type of material to be digitized through the grant.
+CLIR and the Digitizing Hidden Collections review panel are committed to supporting fair compensation for workers on funded projects, including for contingent laborers. - Vendors: If the digitization work is being outsourced, include the vendor(s) being considered and describe and justify the associated costs.
 See CLIR's Guidelines for grants involving consultants or subcontractors for more information.
-Note that formal vendor quotes are not required until the second round of the application cycle and should be uploaded under "subcontracts" below. - Grant management: Briefly explain how the applicant institution would manage the grant funds if awarded. - Cost share: Describe the direct contributions to be made by the applicant (and partnering) institutions to the project, e.g., staff time or the purchase of equipment and supplies for which grant funds are not being requested.
+Note that formal vendor quotes are not required until the second round of competition, when they should be uploaded under "subcontracts." - Grant management: Briefly explain how the applicant institution would manage the grant funds if awarded. - Cost share: Describe the direct contributions to be made by the applicant (and partnering) institutions to the project, e.g., staff time or the purchase of equipment and supplies for which grant funds are not being requested.
 Cost share is not required in this program, but reviewers consider cost sharing as one indicator of institutional support when evaluating the proposal.
 If your institution prohibits including a cost share in a proposal, applicants should specifically note this.
 CLIR does not fund indirect costs, and indirect costs should not be included as part of an applicant's cost share.
-CLIR's indirect cost policy is at: https://www.clir.org/hiddencollections/applicant-resources/indirect-cost-policy/. - Private foundations (if applicable): Applicants whose organizations are private foundations must include a section in the budget narrative addressing their institutional need for external funding support through this program.
-The rationale should identify the major funding sources of the organization and state the reasons the activities described in the proposal cannot be supported from these sources.
+See CLIR's indirect cost policy. - Private foundations (if applicable): Applicants whose organizations are private foundations must include a section in the budget narrative addressing the foundation's institutional need for external funding support through this program.
+The rationale should identify the major funding sources of the organization and state the reasons the activities described in the proposal cannot be supported from these sources. - Collaborative partners (if applicable): Describe how grant funds will be shared by the participating partner institutions and how the proposed distribution of funds will encourage an equitable partnership.
+If one or more institutions will receive a significantly greater proportion of the grant funds than the other collaborating partner(s), explain the reasoning behind this distribution of funds and how it will benefit all partners.